St. Ignace Mission: Modern times

 The second mission chapel remained unused until 1926, when it was purchased and restored by Mrs. Catherine Chambers-Gleason.
 The church was adapted as a historical museum displaying artifacts from early St. Ignace, and was operated by the Knights of Columbus.
 In 1954, the chapel was moved from its previous location at State and Portage to the site of the first mission at State and Marquette, where it has remained.
 More modern archaeological investigations have been carried out at the mission site and the contemporaneous nearby Petun village, particularly in the early 1970s and 1980s.

-In the late 1980s, the chapel was converted for use as the Museum of Ojibwa Culture, which remains its purpose as of 2015.
-Exhibits focus on Ojibwa cultural values and subsistence methods, as well as the effects that the migration of Huron and Odawa peoples had in the area.
+In the late 1980s, the chapel was converted for use as the Museum of Ojibwa Culture.
+Exhibits focus on Ojibwa cultural values and subsistence methods, as well as the effects that the migration of Wyandot and Odawa peoples had in the area.
 The museum is operated by the St. Ignace Downtown Development Authority.
 The chapel was restored in 2008-2010, including restoration of the windows, replacement of some 5% of the clapboards, and repainting inside and out.